espinhogr/scala-graphql-fullstack-seed/README.md

 - run: runs the server and live reloads the changes
 - web_client/Compile/managedSources: generates schema.graphql and query/mutation objects for the client
 - assembly: generates the uber jar

+## Usage

+The default login for the user interface is:
+- username: admin
+- password: admin

 ## Problems